Skip to content

 Best Practices

-4. Write Clear Descriptions: Explain what, why, and how
+4. Write clear descriptions that explain what, why, and how.